 The following are the filing requirements for a foreign company for admission in the State of New Hampshire.
 New Hampshire accepts the Uniform Certificate of Authority Application.
 Please note that the New Hampshire Insurance Department follows the NAIC UCAA application guidelines.

-- UCAA Application, Chapter 401 – List of New Hampshire Paragraphs If applying for paragraph VIII, Other Casualty Risks, refer to the NAIC Uniform P&C Product Coding Matrix .
+- UCAA Application - file Expansion Application, Chapter 401 – List of New Hampshire Paragraphs If applying for paragraph VIII, Other Casualty Risks, refer to the NAIC Uniform P&C Product Coding Matrix .

-- Application Fee *, (RSA 400-A:29).
-Please submit payment for the applying company’s state of domicile.
-The application will be returned if the proper fee is not paid.
-Make check payable to "Treasurer, State of New Hampshire." *All fees are retaliatory.
-Fee is non-refundable.
+- Filing fee* Fee is the higher of New Hampshire's fee of $1,000 or company's state of domicile.
+Make check payable to "Treasurer, State of New Hampshire." *All fees are retaliatory and non-refundable.

 - Seasoning requirements – Company must be in business at least 5 years.

 - New Hampshire has a meaningful business requirement - RSA 405:12.
 The Commissioner has determined that $200,000 in direct premiums written in New Hampshire each year is considered a meaningful business.
 Newly licensed companies are expected to reach this requirement by the third year after its initial license.

 - The NH Insurance Commissioner may require a newly licensed company to obtain a minimum security deposit of $500,000 for the benefit of all NH policyholders.

 Please forward the application to the New Hampshire Insurance Department, Financial Regulation Division.